 The course is also suitable for private individuals.

 How do you recognise a cardiac arrest?
 What actions should you perform first?
 What if there is no AED nearby?
 How long should you continue CPR?
 During this training course, you will learn what actions you should take while waiting for the ambulance to arrive.
 An AED is the most effective tool for increasing the chances of survival of the patient, however an AED is not always at hand.
 Starting CPR immediately – in wait of the AED – doubles the survival rate of a victim.

-The programme offers a good mix of theory and practice, giving you sufficient knowledge and skills by the end of the training day.
+The programme offers a good mix of theory and practice, giving you sufficient knowledge and skills by the end of the training (half a day course).

 - How to approach a patient as a CPR / AED care provider